Zenith Elite Chronograph Classic Review

 Some watches just take your breath away.
 The Zenith Elite Chronograph Classic that we will Review today is one of those cases.
 Let’s begin!

 The collection holds a few models as of the present.
 This collection won’t need that many models since each of the ones in this series look quite perfect just the way they are.
 To be 100% forthright, it would be hard to pick one absolute favorite so for the sake of keeping it simple, we’ll use model # 18.2270.4069/18.c498.

 One of the most noticeable things about this watch is the lovely bronze dial which has a fine grain sunray finish radiating from the center of the dial outwards.
 The dial has an almost smoked brown finish with a linear color gradation that is darker on the top and bottom of the dial but lighter in the center.
-It catches the light in a way that gives the watch that shiny watch ad professional photograph look everywhere you go.
+It catches the light in a way that gives the watch that shiny watch ad professional photography look everywhere you go.

 As if that wasn’t enough to impress me, the 18kt rose gold material used for the case, crown, chronograph pushers, index hour markers, and hands is the perfect complementary tone to bring out the already attractive dial.
 It’s certainly a looker, and very aesthetically pleasing, yet it remains simple and classic in its design.
 The steel model of the Zenith Elite Chronograph Classic also has the same gradient dial but the rose gold model tends to compliment the warm tones of the gradient more in my humble opinion.
 It's more of a personal taste than anything else.
 To each their own.